laixintao/uwsgi-docs/Protocol.rst

      - legion msg (UDP, the body is encrypted)

    * - 110
-     - size of payload
+     - 负载大小
      - 0 to 255
      - ``uwsgi_signal`` framework (payload is optional), modifier2 is the signal num

    * - 111
-     - size of packet
+     - 包大小
      - 0, 1, 2, 3
      - Cache operations.
 0: read, 1: write, 2: delete, 3: dict_based

    * - 123
-     - size of packet
+     - 包大小
      - -
      - special modifier for signaling corerouters about special conditions

    * - 173
-     - size of packet
+     - 包大小
      - 0, 1
      - RPC.
 The packet is an uwsgi array where the first item is the name of the function and the following are the args (if ``modifier2`` is 1 the RPC will be 'raw' and all of the response will be returned to the app, uwsgi header included, if available.